atruvia/connected-n/README-plugin.md

 Connect-n loads classes during startup via service-loader interface.
 So all classes implememting ``org.ase.fourwins.tournament.listener.TournamentListener``
 (with correspodending META-INF/service file) are instanciated.

-If you like to extend connect-n by yourself you can do so just by adding connect-n's core.jar as a compile time dependeny of your java project.
+If you like to extend connect-n by yourself you can do so just by adding connect-n's core.jar as a compile time dependency of your java project.
-When calling java directly you can add your jar using the ``-cp`` argument.
+When calling java runtime by yourself you can add your jar using the ``-cp`` argument.
 To be able to use the prebuild docker image the classpath is extended by ``/plugins`` so if you mount a host directory containing JARs those are inspected by the service-loader as well.

 ```